Not a Skier? Top Winter Adventures in Bozeman Besides Skiing

 Other Indoor Fun

-• Coffee & Bookshops – Wild Joe's downtown is a local hangout with strong coffee and live music on weekends.
-Country Bookshelf next door is the perfect spot to browse with a latte in hand.
+- Coffee & Bookshops – Wild Joe's Coffee Spot is located downtown and is a local hangout with strong coffee and live music on weekends.
+Country Bookshelf is next door and is the perfect spot to look for your next book with a latte in hand.

 Quick Tips